cos316/assignment2-starter-code/README.md

 ### Using the application

-The application uses HTTP basic authentication
+The application uses HTTP basic authentication.

 You can exercise the application using a few simple `curl` commands.

 ## Submission & Grading

-Your assignment will be automatically submitted every time you push your changes to your GitHub Classroom repo.
+Your assignment will be automatically submitted every time you push your changes to your GitHub repository.
 Within a couple minutes of your submission, the autograder will make a comment on your commit listing the output of our testing suite when run against your code. **Note that you will be graded only on your changes to the `http_router` package**, and not on your changes to any other files,